-The investment fund may acquire the following types of assets in accordance with InvFG and while complying with § 25 (1) items 5 to 8, (2) to (4) and (6) to (8) of the Austrian Pension Fund Act (PKG) as amended in the Austrian Federal Law Gazette I No. 68/2015 (PKG).
+The investment fund may acquire the following types of assets in accordance with InvFG and while complying with § 25 (1) items 5 to 8, (2) to (4) and (6) to (8) of the Austrian Pension Fund Act (PKG) as amended in the Austrian Federal Law Gazette I No. 68/2015 (PKG)1.
 The investment fund is thus suitable for the investment of pension accruals pursuant to § 14 (7) item 4 e of the Austrian Income Tax Act.

 At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of social, environmental and ethical criteria.
-At least 51 % of the fund assets are invested in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives, in securities and/or money market instruments.
-The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops as well as in companies which violate labor and human rights, etc.
+At least 51 % of the fund assets are directly invested in securities.
+The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops as well as in companies which violate labor and human rights, etc. The fund's investments in equities and equity-equivalent securities are jointly limited to 30 % of the fund assets.

-Together with other assets within the meaning of § 25 (2) item 6 PKG, investments in equities, quasi-equity marketable securities, corporate bonds and other investment securities within the meaning of § 25 (2) item 4 PKG - which are held directly or indirectly through units in investment funds - may be purchased for up to 70 % of the fund assets.
+Together with "other assets" within the meaning of § 25 (2) item 6 PKG, equities, quasi-equity marketable securities, corporate bonds and other investment securities within the meaning of § 25 (2) item 4 PKG may each be purchased directly or indirectly through units in investment funds for up to 70 % of the fund assets.